855-900-1040

 Indeed, the IRS updates the tax code, including their Fresh Start Initiatives, on a regular basis.
 Sometimes, taxpayers that made arrangements under the tax code will be affected by changes to the code.
 In this case, having your agreement and annual tax filing reviewed by an experienced tax preparation company will help ensure that you’re compliant with the current regulations.
 Should changes to the tax code affect your agreement and ability to pay the IRS, your tax preparation specialist can help you take proactive steps with the IRS to ensure that your personal agreement isn’t disrupted.

-What Are The Debt Repayment Programs Offered?
+Debt Repayment Programs What Are The Debt Repayment Programs Offered?

-Several different types of payment arrangements are available, including a streamlined installment agreementpartial-pay installment agreements, and “stair-step” installment agreements.
+Several different types of payment arrangements are available, including a streamlined installment agreement, partial-pay installment agreements, and “stair-step” installment agreements.
 Notably, while these arrangements are available, each taxpayer must negotiate with the IRS directly to determine their eligibility.

 In some cases, they can reduce their tax bill, or they may arrange to pay a certain amount on time, with the remainder forgiven after a series of on-time payments.
 Regardless of which plan the IRS approves, it’s important to pay each installment on time and in full; otherwise, the IRS can nullify the arrangement.